Event ID 4769 explained: Kerberos service tickets and kerberoasting

 (servicePrincipalName=*)filtered to user objects. - Attacker requests a TGS for each SPN with

 etype=23(RC4) via the standard Kerberos protocol.
-This is the 4769 you're looking for. - The DC happily issues the ticket, encrypted with the service account's NTLM hash.
+The 4769 you are looking for. - The DC happily issues the ticket, encrypted with the service account's NTLM hash.

-- Attacker pulls the encrypted blob out of memory (or off the wire) and cracks it offline with Hashcat (
+- Attacker pulls the encrypted blob and cracks it offline in Hashcat (

 -m 13100).